Grandma's Salmon Patties

 - Fry patties on one side until golden, then gently turn and fry other side.

 - Canned salmon is already cooked, so it only takes a few minutes of frying time per side to get a nice, golden result.

 - Drain patties on paper towels and serve immediately.

-Note: Persons wishing to avoid eggs can substitute Egg Beaters or other egg substitute with good results in this recipe.
+Note: Grocery stores typically stock canned pink salmon and canned red salmon.
+In my opinion, the red salmon tastes a lot better for this recipe.
+It costs more, though, so the choice is yours.
+Persons wishing to avoid eggs can substitute Egg Beaters or other egg substitute with good results in this recipe.

 Prep time: 15 Min; Cooking time: 8 Min; Total time: 23 Min